 There’s no denying that fossil fuels are volatile and risky investments both for our portfolios and for the world.

 In the long-term, continued investment in fossil fuels is a losing bet as renewable energy continues to get more affordable.
 In fact, the leading energy experts in the world expect fossil fuel demand to drastically fall in the next decade.
-The stock buy-backs and record returns to shareholders are viewed by many analysts as the last gasps of a dying industry.
+The stock buy-backs and record returns to shareholders were viewed by many analysts as the last gasps of a dying industry.

 Fiduciary duty refers to a person or group’s responsibility to act in their members’ best interest when making investment or other financial decisions.
 Investment managers have a legal duty to their clients; pension fund directors have a responsibility to their pension’s participants; board members have a responsibility to their non-profit organizations; and so on.